Right-wing terrorism: Economy

-German economist Armin Falk et al. wrote in a 2011 article that Right-Wing Extremist Crime (REC), which includes anti-foreigner and racist motivations, is associated with unemployment rates; as unemployment rates increase, REC also increases.
+German economist Armin Falk et al. wrote in a 2011 article that Right-Wing Extremist Crime (REC), which includes xenophobic and racist motivations, is associated with unemployment rates; as unemployment rates increase, REC also increases.
 A 2014 paper argues that right-wing terrorism increases with economic growth, seemingly due to its proponents often being people who lose out under economic modernisation.
 Conversely, a 2019 study found that economic predictors did not predict right-wing terrorism in Europe, rather, levels of extra-European immigration did; right-wing terrorists did not want immigrants in their countries and they sought to drive them out with force.
 Thus, increased migration caused greater resentment and thus, their greater resentment was a greater motive for their attacks.

 Right-wing populist politics

 In 2016, Thomas Greven suggested that right-wing populism is a cause of right-wing terrorism.
 More simply put, populism supports the advancement of "the average citizen", not the agendas of the privileged elite.
 Greven defines right-wing populists as those who support ethnocentrism, and oppose immigration.
 Because right-wing populism creates a climate of "us versus them", terrorism is more likely to occur.
 Vocal opposition to Islamic terrorism by Donald Trump has been obscuring right-wing terrorism in the US, where right-wing terror attacks outnumber Islamist, left-wing, and refugee attacks combined in America.
-Studies have also proven that radicalized alt-right male native-born attacks outnumber attacks by both documented and undocumented immigrants combined.

-In the wake of the Christchurch mosque shootings at the Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, by terrorist Brenton Harrison Tarrant, expert in terrorism Greg Barton, of Deakin University in Australia (the home country of Tarrant), wrote of the "toxic political environment that allows hate to flourish".
+In the wake of the Christchurch mosque shootings at the Al Noor Mosque and the Linwood Islamic Centre in Christchurch, New Zealand, by terrorist Brenton Harrison Tarrant, expert on terrorism Greg Barton, at Deakin University in Australia (the home country of Tarrant), wrote about the "toxic political environment that allows hate to flourish".
 Saying that although right-wing extremism in Australia is not nearly as serious as the European neo-Nazi movements or the various types of white supremacy and toxic nationalism seen in American politics, both major parties attempted to win votes by repeating some of the tough language and inhumane policies which appeared to reward right-wing populists.
-He further argued: "The result has been such a cacophony of hateful rhetoric that it has been hard for those tasked with spotting the emergence of violent extremism to separate it from all the background noise of extremism".
+He further argued: "The result has been such a cacophony of hateful rhetoric that it has been hard for those tasked with spotting the emergence of violent extremism to separate it from all the background noise of extremism."